 The food industry also utilizes the technical training of the food scientist in many ways, such as: research and development, manufacturing and production, technical sales and service, management, quality control, inspection services with state or federal government, technical writing, teaching, and consulting work.

-The Department of Food Science and Technology is listed by the national Institute of Food Technologists as one of 50 departments in universities of the United States and Canada offering programs in food science and technology.
+The Department of Food Science and Technology is approved by the national Institute of Food Technologists and listed as one of 50 departments in universities throughout the United States and Canada offering programs in food science and technology.

 The department offers a minor (please consult a department representative for requirements), as well as a double-major option in Food Science and Technology to students in all other colleges of the university.
 Food Science and Technology students may also participate in the Cooperative Education Program.